 AI

-AnalityQa AI AI runs significance tests on each guardrail metric and produces a status table showing the direction of change, the magnitude, and whether it is statistically significant.
+AnalityQa runs significance tests on each guardrail metric and produces a status table showing the direction of change, the magnitude, and whether it is statistically significant.

 Table: guardrail metric check — direction, magnitude, significance, ship/hold flag